Project-Books/project-books.github.io/docs/design/design-team.md

 We also have a small UI/UX team that researches how we can create a compelling user experience for our users.

+UI:
-[Olivia](https://github.com/ofvoler): designed our logo and is currently working on our mockups
+- Braja is working on our mockups

 UX researchers:

-- Elena
 - Sriram
 - Swetha
 - Diana
 - Jihwan
 - Shir
 - Iris

+## Alumni

+- [Olivia](https://github.com/ofvoler): designed our logo and worked on our mockups
+- Elena was a UX researcher